‘Replacement theory’: The view from an immigration-wary Georgia district

 “And that is so messed up,” she says.
 “All we’re doing is fighting for things that we have all along been told are, in fact, ours.”

-Noah Robertson contributed from Alexandria, Virginia.
+Noah Robertson reported from Alexandria, Virginia.